 The second visual ability is Eye-Muscle Coordination.
 We have fourteen eye muscles.
 The brain must coordinate these muscles perfectly if we are to see comfortably and efficiently.
-If this coordination is difficult, eyesight be clear at the times but blurred or double at others.
+If this coordination is difficult, eyesight may be clear at times but blurred or double at others.
 The effort to prevent such blurred or double vision (diplopia) can cause premature fatigue, or loss of attention and comprehension during reading, desk or computer work.
 Certain types of eye muscle coordination problems can reduce depth perception (3D Vision) for driving and sports.
 In extreme cases, poor eye muscle coordination can even cause crossed or lazy eyes (strabismus or amblyopia).

 3. Eye Control: